micoloth/vscode-reactive-jupyter/README.md

       # % ]
       ```

-    will be joined into a single cell, and will be propagated as expected.
+    will be joined into a single block, and will be propagated as expected.